amzn/style-dictionary/docs/using_reference_utils.md

 resolveReferences('solid {spacing.2} {colors.black}', sd.tokens); // alternative way, yet identical to line above -> "solid 2px #000"
 ```

+> You can pass a third `options` argument where you can pass some configuration options for how references are resolved
+> Most notable option for public usage is `usesW3C`, if set to true, the resolveReferences utility will assume W3C syntax (`$value` props)

 ### getReferences

 Whether or not a token value contains references